aserto-dev/go-aserto/README.md

 The directory client provides access to the directory services:

-1. Reader - provides functions to query the directory.
+1. Reader - provides functions to query and export the directory.
-2. Writer - provides functions to mutate or delete directory data.
+2. Writer - provides functions to mutate, delete and import directory data.
-3. Exporter - provides bulk export of data from the directory.
-4. Importer - provides bulk import of data into the directory.

 To create a directory client: